 Data Subject Access Request (DSAR) has become the industry shorthand for any request regarding personal information made by an individual exercising a consumer right provided by a privacy law.
-DSARs can include requests for a summary of personal data collected, requests to anonymize or delete personal data, or requests to correct incorrect personal data currently stored.
+DSARs can include requests for a summary of personal data collected, requests to delete personal data, or requests to correct incorrect personal data currently stored.
 Sometimes, Subject Rights Request (SRR) is used to refer broadly to any request, while DSAR is used specifically for access requests, however most of the industry treats these terms interchangeably and at Osano they mean the same thing.

 - Companies must provide a way for consumers to submit requests.